jst-build/jst/doc/concepts/service-target-cache.md

 containing the information described in the rest of this section.

-Besides the main service of `just serve`, auxiliary requests are defined, bundled in two other services: one allowing `just-mr` to configure multi-repository builds in the context of `absent` roots, and the other to perform the optional check for remote-execution endpoint consistency between a client and the `just serve` endpoint.
+Besides the main service of `just serve`, auxiliary requests are defined, bundled in two other services: one allowing `jst` to configure multi-repository builds in the context of `absent` roots, and the other to perform the optional check for remote-execution endpoint consistency between a client and the `just serve` endpoint.